personalrobotics/herbpy/README.md

 robot.Release(obj)
 ```

 You can also perform more precise control of the fingers.
 When a finger is at its 0 position, it is fully opened.
-At pi, they are fully closed.
+At pi, it is fully closed.

 For example, to get the hand ready to grasp a cylinder, you could do
 ```